How Public Service Loan Forgiveness (PSLF) Works

 • Extended repayment plan

-What are the PSLF requirements?
+What Are the PSLF Requirements?

 There are a few requirements to be aware of when applying for PSLF:

-Eligible full-time employment: Not only do you need to work for a qualifying employer, but you need to work full-time, which is defined as averaging at least 30 hours per week.
+• Eligible full-time employment: Not only do you need to work for a qualifying employer, but you need to work full-time, which is defined as averaging at least 30 hours per week.
 You must continue working for a qualifying employer for the entire time you are making qualified PSLF payments.

-Eligible loan type: You must have an eligible federal student loan to qualify for PSLF.
+• Eligible loan type: You must have an eligible federal student loan to qualify for PSLF.
 This means a Direct Loan or Direct Consolidation Loan.

-Eligible repayment plan: When applying for PSLF, consider selecting one of the four eligible income-driven repayment plans.
+• Eligible repayment plan: When applying for PSLF, consider selecting one of the four eligible income-driven repayment plans.
 This choice reduces your monthly payments and guarantees a remaining balance for forgiveness after 120 qualifying payments.

-Qualifying payments: You must make 120 qualifying payments while enrolled for PSLF.
+• Qualifying payments: You must make 120 qualifying payments while enrolled for PSLF.
 The payments do not need to be consecutive.
 While payments were paused from 2020 to 2023, each month still qualifies as a payment toward PSLF, even if you made no payment.

-How to apply for Public Service Loan Forgiveness
+How To Apply for Public Service Loan Forgiveness

-If you are working for a qualifying employer and have eligible student loans, your loan payments qualify toward your 120 PSLF payments.
-But to make sure you’re on track, you should use the PSLF Help Tool to check that your employer is eligible and certify that you are eligible for PSLF.
+To make sure you’re on track, use the PSLF Help Tool to check that your employer is eligible and certify that you are eligible for PSLF.

 After making 120 on-time payments toward PSLF, you can submit your PSLF form for final approval using the same PSLF Help Tool.
 This allows you to sign your form digitally and expedite the forgiveness process.

-After you submit your form, continue making on-time student loan payments until you pay off balances through loan forgiveness.
 Missing one payment can jeopardize eligibility, so make sure you continue paying until you apply for forgiveness and clear all remaining loan balances.

 Erika Photo